 Now we can run a training script with the configuration file.
 Since Keras implementation of YOLO object detector is quite complicated, instead of explaining every relevant piece of code, I will explain how to configure the training and also describe relevant modules, in case you want to make some changes to them yourself.

 Let's start with a toy example and train a racoon detector.
-There is a config file inside of /config folder, raccoon.json.
-We choose MobileNet as architecture and 224x224 as input size.
-Most of the parameters are pretty much self-explanatory, with the exception of:
+There is a config file inside of /config folder, raccoon_detector.json.
+We choose MobileNet7_5 as architecture (where 7_5 is alpha parameter of the original Mobilenet implementation, controls the width of the network) and 224x224 as input size.
+Let's have a look at the most important parameters in the config:

-jitter - image augumentation, resizing, shifting and blurring the image in order to prevent overfitting and have greater variety in dataset.
-It also flips the image randomly, so set it to false if your objects are orientation-sensitive.
+augumentation - image augumentation, resizing, shifting and blurring the image in order to prevent overfitting and have greater variety in dataset.

-train_times, validation_size - how many times to repeat the dataset.
-Useful if you have jitter enabled
+train_times, validation_times - how many times to repeat the dataset.
+Useful if you have augumentation

 first_trainable_layer - allows you to freeze certain layers if you're using a pre-trained feature network